wp-plugins/security-protection/readme.txt

 [Security-protection](http://web-profile.com.ua/wordpress/plugins/security-protection/ "Plugin page") |
 [Donate](http://web-profile.com.ua/donate/ "Support the development")

+**Why humans should prove that they are humans by filling captchas?
+Lets bots prove that they are not bots with adding javascript to their user-agents!**

 Security-protection blocks and stops brute-force attacks.
 [Want to read more how Security-protection plugin works](http://wordpress.org/plugins/security-protection/faq/)?